Nancye H. Dawers

+My research focuses on understanding the processes and time-scales over which brittle faults grow, interact and evolve.
+This includes studying fault structure and patterns of displacement accumulation on faults, fault scaling relationships, and the temporal evolution recorded in basin stratigraphy and in landscapes.
 Geographically, much of my work on fault evolution and tectonic landscape development has been within the Eastern California shear zone and in the northern Basin & Range.
-I also have projects in south Louisiana looking at recently active "growth" fault systems, including the contribution of these large fault systems to coastal land loss.
+I also have projects in south Louisiana looking at recently active faults, how salt flow affects these faults, and the contribution of these processes to subsidence and coastal wetland loss.

-Hopkins, M. C., and Dawers, N. H., 2015, Changes in bedrock channel morphology driven by displacement rate increase during normal fault interaction and linkage, Basin Research, doi:10.1111/bre.12072.
+Hopkins, M. C., and Dawers, N. H., 2015, Changes in bedrock channel morphology driven by displacement rate increase during normal fault interaction and linkage: Basin Research, v.
+27, no. 1, p.
+43-59. doi:10.1111/bre.12072

 Densmore, A.L., Hetzel, R., Ivy-Ochs, S., Krugh, W.C., Dawers, N., and Kubik, P., 2009, Spatial variations in catchment-averaged denudation rates from normal fault footwalls, Geology, 37, 1139-1142, doi: 10.1130/G30164A.1.